veenboy1/tndpTranslate/README.md

 ### Cloning

-You can clone the respository from the [GitHub](https://github.com/veenboy1/tndpTranslate), or by running the following:
+You can clone the respository from [our GitHub](https://github.com/veenboy1/tndpTranslate), or by running the following:

 ```shell
 git clone https://github.com/veenboy1/tndpTranslate